osiris1004/interview-question/java/Mock interview/interview1.md

 ## 10: @SpringBootApplication is made up of the following application;
 @EnableAutoConfiguration
 @ComponentScan. use to scan packages and create bean
-@Configuration. use ro mark a class as a configuration class
+@Configuration. use to mark a class as a configuration class

 ## 11:The difference between stateless and stateful authentication in Spring